-A54.
+A51.
 Materiality may need to be revised as a result of a change in circumstances during the engagement (for example, the disposal of a major part of the entity’s business), new information, or a change in the practitioner’s understanding of the entity and its operations as a result of performing procedures.
 For example, it may become apparent during the engagement that actual emissions are likely to be substantially different from those used initially to determine materiality.
 If during the engagement the practitioner concludes that a lower materiality for the GHG statement (and, if applicable, materiality level or levels for particular types of emissions or disclosures) than that initially determined is appropriate, it may be necessary to revise performance materiality, and the nature, timing and extent of the further procedures.

-Understanding the Entity and Its Environment and Identifying and Assessing Risks of Material Misstatement (Ref: Para.
-22–25)
+Understanding the Entity and Its Environment, Including the Entity’s Internal Control, and Identifying and Assessing Risks of Material Misstatement (Ref: Para.
+23–26)

-Professional Judgment

-A55.
+A52.
 The practitioner uses professional judgment to determine the extent of the understanding and the nature, timing and extent of procedures to identify and assess risks of material misstatement that are required to obtain reasonable or limited assurance, as appropriate.
-The practitioner’s primary consideration is whether the understanding that has been obtained and the identification and assessment of risks are sufficient to meet the relevant objectives stated in this ISAE.
+The practitioner’s primary consideration is whether the understanding that has been obtained and the identification and assessment of risks are sufficient to meet the objective stated in this ISAE.
 The depth of the understanding that is required by the practitioner is less than that possessed by management in managing the entity, and both the depth of the understanding and the nature, timing and extent of procedures to identify and assess risks of material misstatement are less for a limited assurance engagement than for a reasonable assurance engagement.

-A56.
+A53.
 Obtaining an understanding and identifying and assessing risks of material misstatement is an iterative process.
 Procedures to obtain an understanding of the entity and its environment and to identify and assess risks of material misstatement by themselves do not provide sufficient appropriate evidence on which to base the assurance conclusion.

-Uncertainty (Ref: Para: 22(b)(i)c. and 74(e))
+Uncertainty (Ref: Para: 23(b)(i)c, 76(e))